-R3.
+R4.
 Usernames and Passwords

 a.
-Each staff member who is responsible for submitting SIRs through the Web-based system is required to have a unique username and password.
-Upon initial entry into the system, users will be required to change their password to an 8-digit alphanumeric password of their choosing, which they will then use for the remainder of the program year.
-New passwords will be required at the beginning of each program year.
+Each staff member who is responsible for submitting SIRs through the web-based system is required to have a unique username and password.
+Upon initial entry into the system, users will be required to change their password to an eight-digit alphanumeric password of their choosing.